Data Strategy

 A business case document quantifying expected costs, benefits, risks, and return on investment for executive approval.

-A parallel track covering stakeholder engagement, communication, training, and organisational readiness activities.
+A parallel track covering stakeholder engagement, communication, training, and organizational readiness activities.

 Discuss a Data & AI RoadmapRegional framework alignment